RevivalPMMP/PureEntitiesX/README.md

 # How to Install

 There is no Official release yet, because we want to give you the best as possible plugin.
-You can build it yourself if you want.
+You can build it yourself if you want, or download it from Poggit.

 It still has some bugs, but it is still very usable, and we will work to get them resolved ASAP.